 Common Questions About Sedation Dentistry

 Is Sedation Dentistry Safe?

-Yes, the medications used for sedation dentistry are safe, which makes this option ideal for individuals who experience dental-related anxiety.
+Yes, the medications used for sedation dentistry are safe, which makes this option ideal for those who experience dental-related anxiety!

 To determine which sedation dentistry option is best for a patient, the dentist will review the patient’s medical history.
 Our dentists will also discuss any risks and potential complications with patients prior to receiving any type of sedation.